Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling

-In this work, we extend it to the case of automatically labeling independent components, such as the popular ICLabel classifier~\cite{Pion-Tonachini2019}, which can support automatic EEG artifact removal and denoising.
-In comparison to the ICLabel classifier, which uses a neural network model with scalp map and spectral features (including the autocorrelation sequence), and was trained on an extensive dataset~\cite{pion2019iclabel}, we consider custom classifiers trained on a much smaller dataset collected in the US~\cite{onton2009high} using only time-series features extracted from each independent component~\cite{mendoza-cardenasLabelingEEGComponents2023}—that is, without any spatial information.
-We then test on an another independent dataset~\cite{gramann2010}, collected in Europe.
-These two datasets were used in a prior work on IC classification~\cite{frolichClassificationIndependentComponents2015}, and are now both available on OpenNeuro~\cite{Onton2022,ds006563}.
+In the context of EEG, differences in set-up (electrodes, amplifiers, analog and digital filters, power line noise) can create stark changes in the spectral content of recordings, which can deteriorate the performance of models, especially when trained on limited data.
+A solution to this problem is the Convolutional Monge Mapping Normalization (CMMN) approach, a method for spectral normalization based on optimal transport~\citep{gnassounouConvolutionMongeMapping2023}.
+The CMMN method optimizes a unique linear filter for each subject and channel.
+After filtering, the spectra for each channel across all subjects are aligned to a common spectrum, which is the barycenter of the training subjects' spectra for that channel.
+Originally, CMMN was applied to sleep staging with deep neural networks.
+In this work, we extend it to the case of automatically labeling independent components, such as the popular ICLabel classifier~\citep{Pion-Tonachini2019}, which can support automatic EEG artifact removal and denoising.
+In comparison to the ICLabel classifier, which uses a neural network model with scalp map and spectral features (including the autocorrelation sequence), and was trained on an extensive dataset~\citep{pion2019iclabel}, we consider custom classifiers trained on a much smaller dataset collected in the US~\citep{onton2009high} using only time-series features extracted from each independent component~\citep{mendoza-cardenasLabelingEEGComponents2023}—that is, without any spatial information.
+We then test on an another independent dataset~\citep{gramann2010}, collected in Europe.
+These two datasets were used in a prior work on IC classification~\citep{frolichClassificationIndependentComponents2015}, and are now both available on OpenNeuro~\citep{Onton2022,ds006563}.
 Because these datasets have expert-labeled ICs, we avoid filtering each channel with a different filter, which would change each IC differently; instead, we find a single CMMN filter for each subject that is applied to all channels.
 This channel-averaged CMMN filter is based on matching the channel-averaged spectrum of each test subject to either the barycenter of the channel-averaged spectra from the training set or the nearest spectrum in the training set in terms of the optimal transport distance.
 With a shared single temporal filter across channels, the filtering can be applied before or after the spatial filtering achieved by ICA's demixing matrix.
-That is, the joint filtering is separable.
+Crucially, the use of the channel-averaging enables the application of CMMN to target domains with a differing number of channels.
+Here, the source (train) and target (test) datasets have 134–235 channels and 64 channels, respectively.
+This extension of the CMMN methodology achieves domain adaptation between two datasets with the pre-trained classifiers such that their performance (the subject averaged F1 score for the brain class is 0.91) exceeds the performance of ICLabel (0.88).